RetroFlux-CN/COMP2211/PA2/README.md

 2. open `test_task2.py` and copy the code to your notebook **or** put the functions code in `test_task2.py`
 3. put dataset files `.csv` to the corresponding folder
 4. run the code to see the result
-If you have any problems, ask ofor help on the **Piazza**, not here.

 If you see some weird characters in the output, change
 ```python